Peer Effects in Consideration and Preferences: Introduction

 \section{Introduction}

-It has long been agreed that agents are subject to social influence when making decisions.\footnote{See \citet{durlauf2001social} and the references therein for examples.} These interactions have been shown to be important for individuals in areas such as health and education and for firms in a variety of decisions such as opening a new store.
-It has also been argued that agents might affect the decisions of others in different ways.\footnote{See \citet{manski2000economic} for a discussion of the channels through which agents can affect each other.} A comprehensive social influence approach is needed to understand the mechanisms by which the interactions operate in practice and inform private and public policies.
-We offer a model of social influence where the choices of connected agents or peers can affect different aspects of the decision process.
-First, the choices of peers can affect the subset of options that the agent ends up considering.\footnote{This possibility has been (explicitly or implicitly) discussed by other researchers in specific contexts ---e.g., the choices of peers may help us discover a new television show \citep{godes2004using}, a new welfare program \citep{caeyers2014peer}, a new retirement plan \citep{duflo2003role}, a new restaurant \citep{qiu2018learning}, or an opportunity to protest \citep{enikolopov2020social}.} Second, these choices can affect the preferences of the agent over the set of alternatives.
-We show that these two mechanisms have different behavioral implications in the data.
-We exploit them to further show that all parts of the model can be recovered from a sequence of choices and illustrate our ideas with an empirical application of expansion decisions of the two largest coffee chains in China.
+Agents are known to be influenced by others when making decisions \citep{durlauf2001social}.
+This social influence has been shown to be important for people in areas such as health and education and for the decisions of firms such as opening a new store.
+It has also been argued that agents can influence each other in different ways \citep{manski2000economic}.
+A comprehensive social influence approach is needed to understand the mechanisms by which the interactions operate in practice and inform private and public policies.
+We offer a model of social influence where the choices of connected agents or peers shape the subset of options that the agent ends up considering\footnote{This possibility has been (explicitly or implicitly) discussed by other researchers in specific contexts ---e.g., the choices made by friends may help us discover a new television show \citep{godes2004using}, a new welfare program \citep{caeyers2014peer}, a new retirement plan \citep{duflo2003role}, a new restaurant \citep{qiu2018learning}, or an opportunity to protest \citep{enikolopov2020social}.} and her preferences over the alternatives.
+We show that these two mechanisms have different behavioral implications in the data and that variation over time in the choices made by connected agents allows us to recover all parts of the model.
+We illustrate our ideas with an empirical application of expansion decisions of the two largest tea chains in the high-end tea industry in China.